broken-helix/card-game/README.md

 #### *Game Start Options:*

 * After the 'Hello name' greeting, the player is immediately asked if they would like to go ahead and play the game or read the rules.
-Error handling deals with events where the player chooses a letter other than the two options listed and repeats the game start option input message.
-If the player chooses the read the rules, the rules are displayed and the player has an option to leave the game or play the game.
+Error handling deals with events where the player chooses a letter other than the two options listed and repeats the game start option input message.<br><br>
+* If the player chooses the read the rules, the rules are displayed and the player has an option to leave the game or play the game.
 Error handling again checks the players response and repeats the question if a selection is made other than the two offered.

 ![Game Start Options](/docs/start-game-options.jpg)